KirklandLab/CutandTag_Alignment_QC/README.md

 duplicate_cap_max: 5
 ```

-When enabled, the workflow groups paired-end fragments by exact genomic fragment coordinates and retains up to `duplicate_cap_max` identical fragments per coordinate.
+When enabled, the workflow groups paired end fragments by exact genomic fragment coordinates and retains up to `duplicate_cap_max` identical fragments per coordinate.

 For example, with: